-Sarah has reluctantly allowed me to write this account of what I consider the greatest compliment she has ever received.
+Sarah reluctantly allowed me to write this, what I consider the greatest compliment Sarah has ever received.

-A few years ago a woman approached Sarah's art on display holding her hand over one eye.
+A few years ago a woman approached Sarah's display with one hand held over eye.
 She gazed at several images.
 I asked if she needed help, she politely declined.

-She returned later the same day, again holding her hand over an eye while inspecting many paintings.
-After a rather long time she said "I’m ready to buy” and pointed at 8 images of various sizes.
-After completing the sale she asked if could help carry them to her car.
+She returned later the same day, again holding a hand over an eye while inspecting many of Sarah's paintings.
+After a long time she said "I’m ready to buy” and pointed at 8 images of various sizes.
+After purchasing she asked if could help carry them to her car.

 While walking the the parking lot I thanked her for the large purchase.
 She said; “I've been a fan of Sarah's work for quite sometime.
 Unfortunately I have a tumor growing on my optic nerve, my vision is mostly gone from one of my eyes.
 These paintings will hang in my hospital room for a few weeks while I'm being prepped for the surgery There is a chance I will not survive, even if I do there is a chance that I'll be blind.
 I thought it would be nice to be able to look at something very special, since it's quite possible they will be the last thing I am ever able to see.”

 By this point the art was loaded into the car, and I stood speechless.
 She thanked me for the help.
 I extended my hand, and when she placed her palm in mine I grasped it with both hands and wished her the very best of luck.

 Tears were in my eyes by the time I returned to our booth.
 We never heard from this customer again.